codurance/site/src/_posts/2020-07-18-packaging-with-packer.md

 - Instantiate new machine
 - Install everything you need manually
-- Create image from it
+- Create an image from it

 You can have a configuration management tool to setup the box but the process still has a lot of space for manual error when picking the machine or doing anything else that you are not supposed to when installing the applications.
-Also it's hard to control when someone connects to the box and make a change without telling anyone.
+Also, it's hard to control when someone connects to the box and make a change without telling anyone.
 That's when Packer joins the game.

 ## Packer